What God Sees!

 In Lent, it’s especially important that we confess our sinfulness as specifically as we’re able.
 In what ways have we failed God and ourselves?
 Because we can’t hide from God, we dare not use all our usual ways to avoid our sinfulness.
 We’re used to denying our sins, minimizing them, excusing them, blaming them on others.

 This Lent, let’s examine ourselves, asking God to search our hearts.
-We benefit from naming our sins, our needs, and losses, and failings.
+We benefit from naming our sins, our needs, our losses, and failings.
 And we admit to God that only by his grace and guidance can we find healing and help.

-Thanks to G. Edward Whetstone and thanks to Kevin Turcios for the photo.
+Thanks to G. Edward Whetstone

 What about YOURSELF might YOU be hiding from God this Lent?